 Stock Number: 41159

-"Golden English Ivy" Glossy new leaves a bright yellow, fading to a deep leathery green--sometimes a bit of tip pruning helps this reliable golden workhouse more quickly branch to fully cover a wall or topiary form.
-Most remarkably the leathery foliage does not burn in our Zone 6b winter, even when cloaking a concrete ...
+"Golden English Ivy" Glossy new leaves a bright yellow, if grown in bright light, fading to a deep leathery green--sometimes a bit of tip pruning helps this reliable golden workhouse more quickly branch to fully cover a wall or topiary form.
+Most remarkably the leathery foliage seldon burns in our Zone 6b winter, even ...